Welcome to St. Sava Serbian Orthodox Cathedral

 Monthly Pledge Update

 Knowing our fixed monthly expenses has allowed us to look at ways to make sure we can meet those costs.
-Our campaign to ask parishioners to make a monthly donation to our Cathedral is getting off to a gratifying start.
-Currently, we have over 90 responses with a total amount of $6800 monthly.
+Our campaign to ask parishioners to make a monthly donation to our Cathedral got off to a gratifying start.
+Currently, we have over 90 angels who, in the last quarter ending September 30, donated $16,500 to our Cathedral.
+What awesome commitment!
+These parishioners are striving to uphold the legacy of our founders, who scraped together quarters and dollar bills to build this beautiful Cathedral for their heirs.
+The number of angels will always fluctuate; for example, we have lost five senior citizens who had made generous monthly pledges right at the beginning of the pledge drive.
+May their memories be eternal.

 If you have not yet, won’t you consider becoming an Angel to St. Sava Cathedral?
 Here are the ranks of angels to choose from: